Swansea Senior Football League

 The Swansea Senior Association Football League or Swansea Senior League, is a league competition featuring non-professional association football clubs in the area of Swansea, south Wales.
-The league consists of seven divisions, three for "first teams" and four for "reserves" and lower teams.
-The top division, Division One is just below West Wales Premier League, and therefore sits at level 5 of the Welsh football pyramid.
+The league consists of six divisions, three for "first teams" and others for "reserves" and lower teams.
+The top division, the Premier Division is just below West Wales Premier League, and therefore sits at level 5 of the Welsh football pyramid.

 History

+The first football league in the Swansea area was the Swansea Association League, played as early as 1897.

-Formed in 1901 as the Swansea Junior League, the first organised league in the Swansea area launched a Senior League in 1903–04, followed in 1904–05 by a name change to the Swansea & District League.
+The current league was formed in 1901 as the Swansea Junior League, and launched a Senior League in 1903–04, followed in 1904–05 by a name change to the Swansea & District League.
 The league was suspended during World War I. During the 1921–22 and 1922–23 seasons, the league expanded to include a Gower Division and a Neath Division.

 At the outbreak of World War II in September 1939 all local leagues in Swansea suspended football, but in October both the Swansea & District League and a second league, the Swansea Gwalia League approved a merger for the duration of the war years as the Swansea Gwalia Combination with the league operating two senior divisions.
 In May 1946 the leagues agreed a permanent merger, with the league to be known as the Swansea District Gwalia League.
-In the 1947–48, the league changed its name to the current league title of the Swansea Senior Association Football League.
+In 1947–48, the league changed its name to the current league title of the Swansea Senior Association Football League.

-Member clubs for 2022–23 season
+Member clubs for 2025–26 season

-The following clubs are competing in the Swansea Senior Football League during the 2022–23 season.
+The following clubs are competing in the Swansea Senior Football League during the 2025–26 season.